metabitglobal/metabit-docs/archive/chain/get-started/installation.md

 Please refer to the [GitHub Releases](https://github.com/metabitglobal/metabit_chain) page for a list of releases.

-Polygon Edge comes with cross-compiled AMD64/ARM64 binaries for Darwin and Linux.
+Metabit Chain comes with cross-compiled AMD64/ARM64 binaries for Darwin and Linux.

 ---